Syndicode

 More than 51% of organizations report cloud data protection as more challenging than on-premises.
 The common causes of data loss are

-The widespread data protection measures in SaaS development include data access control, security policies, data backup, and employee training.
+To keep data safe, most SaaS development teams rely on access controls, backups, security policies, and training employees to avoid common risks.
 Syndicode additionally emphasizes data channel protection and thorough quality assurance.

 Integration issues